-Production Planning Software for Small Business
+Production Planning Software for Small Businesses

 Below are the three main types of software solutions used by small businesses in production planning.

 In addition, Excel is a very easy tool to work with, it has a big user database worldwide, so any question that might occur will be answered.
-Also, the utilization of Macros programming in Excel makes it possible to code some additional functionality, as a result making the production planning process more easier.
+Also, the utilization of Macros programming in Excel makes it possible to code some additional functionality, as a result of making the production planning process easier.

 In addition, while Excel offers an option to automate things with Macros, this would only work for spreadsheets with a small number of different variables.
-In cases, where you have thousands of different variables, the load time of installed scripts could be hours, which makes them not very practical to use on a day to day basis.
+In cases, where you have thousands of different variables, the load time of installed scripts could be hours, which makes them not very practical to use on a day-to-day basis.

-Today most of MRP software providers use cloud solutions for hosting, which increases the performance reliability and speed.
+Today most of MRP software providers use cloud solutions for hosting, which increases performance reliability and speed.
 It does not matter whether one or a hundred people are working with software simultaneously, it is always performing fast.
-Another advantage is that with professionally created and updated planning software small business can be sure that there always will be professional support provided.
+Another advantage is that with professionally created and updated planning software small businesses can be sure that there always will be professional support provided.
 Therefore, they do not have to invest additional funds into their own IT department.